On a Cold Winter’s Night…

 I don’t know why, but it struck me the other day how often we pray about circumstances– we “call” on God because we have “news”– situations that we want to bring to His attention– as if He didn’t already know!
 We pray because we want to lift up someone who is ill or suffering; we pray because we need to make a confession and ask forgiveness; we pray because we are facing an unknown future, and we desire God’s guidance and wisdom.
 Other times, we pray because we have a specific praise or thanks to offer.
 These are all legitimate reasons to reach out to God in prayer, and we certainly SHOULD pray in all circumstances, but how often do we call on God just to say, “I love you and I am thinking of you!”
 In fact, how often do we take the time to disconnect from social media and all the other distractions of our day to really focus on spending time with God?

-Mom is back in a nursing home at the moment…she fell about six weeks ago and broke her leg!
-She still has no access to the internet, and still doesn’t text, so I call her nearly every day– with or without “news.”
-And I marvel that God is every bit as eager to hear from me– even me– every day, “just because.”
-I’m so glad that I still have the ability to talk to Mom; to hear her voice–and yes, even to share the “news.”
+I marvel that God is every bit as eager to hear from me– even me– every day, “just because.”
+I’m so glad that I had the ability to talk to Mom; to hear her voice–and yes, even to share the “news.”
+She has been gone almost two years now, but what precious memories of our time together on the phone!
 How much greater my joy that I can talk to my creator; that I don’t have to worry about a busy signal or dropped call; that I can read His words to me any time of day; that His presence–even though I can’t see Him or hear His voice–follows me everywhere.
 And that He sends special people to call me, or text, or e-mail– “just because.”
 And no matter how I feel about my circumstances, God is so very glad to hear from me.
 And you!

 This isn’t a hymn, but the music was running through my head as I wrote this.
 How often to we hear a ballad or a love song, and suddenly realize that God sings love songs over us?!
 (See Zephaniah 3:17!)